-1.5 The brief primarily addresses the prospective development of the land parcels A, B C and D within the next five years or so - say up to 2013.
+1.5 The brief primarily addresses the prospective development of the land parcels A, B C and D within the next five years or so.
 Some planning and design considerations also involve other land within the Trust's estate e.g. acoustic barrier for M6 motorway traffic noise.